-We know this because Irenaeus told us this in his work Against Heresies, which was written in the mid to late 100's.
-Irenaeus was a student of Polycarp, who in turn studied under the apostle John.
 Irenaeus testified that book of Revelation was written toward the end of the reign of Domitian, who ruled from 81 - 96 AD.
 There are others who testified of this date as well.
 Even more significantly, no one suggested an earlier date for hundreds of years.
-The oldest manuscripts and letters say that Revelation was written decades after 70 AD.
+The oldest manuscripts and letters say that Revelation was written decades after 70 AD^3 .

-But there is more.
-Note this passage in Revelation:
+But there's more.
+This passage in Revelation mentions the martyrdom of Antipas: